Leandro Díaz (composer)

 Leandro José Díaz Duarte (February 20, 1928 – June 22, 2013) was a Colombian vallenato music composer.
 He is mostly known for his ability to compose very descriptive and narrative vallenato songs despite his blindness.
-His songs have been recorded by many Colombian musicians including Carlos Vives, Diomedes Diaz, Jorge Oñate, Ivan Villazon, among others.
+His songs have been recorded by many Colombian musicians including Carlos Vives, Diomedes Díaz, Jorge Oñate, Iván Villazón, among others.

 During the 38th version of the Vallenato Legend Festival, Diaz was proclaimed "King for Life of the Vallenato Legend Festival" along with Rafael Escalona, Emiliano Zuleta Baquero, Calixto Ochoa, Adolfo Pacheco and Tobías Enrique Pumarejo.

 Early years

 Díaz was born in a farm named "La Casa de Alto Pino" in the locality known as Lagunita de la Sierra then corregimiento of Hatonuevo in the Commissary of La Guajira which in 1928 pertained to the municipality of Barrancas.

 Díaz was born blind but that was not an impediment for him to develop a sense of the world he could not see.
 His parents took him to the Virgin of El Carmen festivities every year, vacation time in which his cousins visited him and sang to him for fun.
 He composed his first song at the age of 17 years and named it "La Loba de Ceniza".

 On October 4, 1948, Díaz decided to move to Hatonuevo where he participated in numerous parties with friends and which he was always asked to sing.
 He met local musician "Chico Bolaño" and established a friendship.
 Bolaño died shortly, death that inspired Díaz to compose the song "Mañana".